|

 area.

-- September 2005: $3000 for a neighborhood association, the South River City Citizens, and their effort to restore the 100-year old, inner-city Stacy Park, which has suffered from stream erosion, soil compaction, and nonnative plant invasion.
+South River City Citizens, and their effort to restore the 100-year old, inner-city Stacy Park, which has suffered from stream erosion, soil compaction, and nonnative plant invasion.

 * The Hill Country Conservancy is